This page last updated February 18, 2014

 Gene Van's My Land of Misery - Has bigger versions of his submittals here.

-(c) 1998-2009 Copyright reserved R.V.
+(c) 1998-2014 Copyright reserved R.V.
 Droz.
 Do NOT reprint, repost or republish any part of this website without express consent of the webmaster.
-Individual images and commentary assumed (c) Contributors - but - if you are the representative of a city, state or country government and actually want to use them on a real sign, or even borrow the concepts, you can safely assume that the contributors are donating the concepts and designs for the geeky pleasure of changing your agency's design.
-In that specific case, consent for governmental use is given.
+Individual images and commentary assumed (c) Contributors - but - if you are the representative of a city, state or country government and actually want to use them on a real sign, or even borrow the concepts, you can safely assume that the contributors are freely donating the concepts and designs for the geeky pleasure of changing your agency's design.
+In that specific case, consent for governmental use is given without reservation.
 Violators will be trespassed by the Samoan twins, Attu and Kippu.

 Why is this site Great?
 Because International Highway Makeover did not boom like Yamamoto's State Highway Makeover.
 I don't have a cool nickname like him.
 Also, the older name was misappropriated by a copycat site.
 So - we are now Great.
 Also inspired by the original title of the 1980's Texas Instruments "Math on Keys" book.